COSC3020/reverse-insertion-sort-tlimato/README.md

 In the lectures, we covered that insertion sort has best-case time complexity of
 $\Theta(n)$ and worst-case time complexity of $\Theta(n^2)$.
 What is the average-case time complexity ($\Theta$)?

+1) The Outer loop always iterates ($\Theta(n)$) times regardless of other factors.

+2) The secondary loop will compare the current element with every previous element as the sorted section of the list grows.
+This may also require a swap with all previous elements.
+This makes sense given your extremes are either no swaps or all swaps, between the best and worst cases.

+The combination of outer loop and inner loop makes the average complexity as ($\Theta(n^2)$).

 Hint: Think about what happens in each iteration of the loop, and how often the loop is executed.
 Keep in mind that for asymptotic analysis we don't care about